SitaGanesh/Semantic-Segmentation-Colorization/README.md

 ## 📚 Further Reading & References

-### Key Papers:
-1. **"Colorful Image Colorization"** - Zhang et al. (2016)
-2. **"Deep Residual Learning"** - He et al. (2016)
-3. **"U-Net: Convolutional Networks for Biomedical Image Segmentation"** - Ronneberger et al. (2015)

 ### Useful Resources:
 - [PyTorch Documentation](https://pytorch.org/docs/)
 - [Color Space Theory](https://en.wikipedia.org/wiki/CIELAB_color_space)
 - [Semantic Segmentation Overview](https://paperswithcode.com/task/semantic-segmentation)

-## 🆘 Getting Help

-### If You're Stuck:
-1. **Check the Console Output:** Error messages usually point to the issue
-2. **Verify File Structure:** Ensure all files are in correct directories
-3. **Test with Dummy Data:** Let system generate test data first
-4. **Check Dependencies:** Ensure all packages are installed correctly
-5. **GPU vs CPU:** Try running on CPU if GPU issues occur

-### Community Support:
-- **GitHub Issues:** Report bugs and feature requests
-- **Documentation:** Refer to this comprehensive README
-- **Code Comments:** Detailed explanations in source code

 ---

-## 🎉 Congratulations!

-You now have a complete understanding of the Semantic Colorization project!
-This system combines cutting-edge deep learning techniques to solve a challenging computer vision problem.
-Whether you're using it for research, education, or practical applications, you have all the tools and knowledge needed to succeed.

 **Happy Colorizing! 🎨**

 ---

-*This project demonstrates the power of multi-task learning in computer vision, where learning multiple related tasks (segmentation + colorization) leads to better performance than learning each task individually.*